matrix-org/matrix-spec-proposals/proposals/3160-message-timezone-markup.md

 Clients could either detect when the user writes something that looks like a timestamp and either automatically wrap it in a `<mx-time>`, or propose to do so.
 Alternatively, clients could have a time button in the composer formatting options that allows to add a time with a dialog, requiring less sophisticated time pattern detection while typing.

-When rendering an `<mx-time>` element, clients could render it in a special way, and allow to interact with it to show the timezone in the timezone of the sender, or any other timezone.
+When rendering an `<mx-time>` element, clients could render it in a special way, and allow to interact with it to show the time in the timezone of the sender, or any other timezone.

 ## Potential issues